 Jakob moved closer, sliding an arm around my back like he was getting ready to scoop me up.

-He gave me a look.
+His expression flattened out.
 “You fall over, and they’ll never let you live it down either.”

 “I’ll say I was drunk.”

-“Have it your way,” he said, voice flat.
-“But if you start to fall, I’m throwing you over my shoulder.
+Jakob ignored her, looming over me, mouth set in a hard line.
+“If you start to fall, I’m throwing you over my shoulder.
 I’d rather deal with you being pissy than being hurt.”